 Ingredients

-- 2-3 onions, halved
+- 2 onions, halved

 - 4-6 bulbs garlic

-- 1 tsp ground turmeric
+- 1 teaspoon turmeric powder

-- 1 TBSP apple cider vinegar, optional
+- 1 Tablespoon apple cider vinegar

 Instructions

-- Fill ice cube trays with your bouillon puree and freeze.
+- Fill ice cube trays with the bouillon puree and freeze.
 Once frozen, cubes can be stored in a ziplock bag in the freezer.
 Use one homemade cube to replace one store bought cube in any recipe.

 Recommended Products